National Disability Insurance Scheme

 The Review’s recommendations included:

-• Legislation: The Review recommended a range of legislative reforms to return the scheme to its original intent and improve the experience of participants.
-This included legislation to improve eligibility and access, as well as an early intervention pathway for children.
+- Legislation: The Review recommended a range of legislative reforms to return the scheme to its original intent and improve the experience of participants.

-• Fairer housing and living support: The Review recommended consistency should be introduced to housing and living support budgets to make it fairer for NDIS participants.
-The Review recommended a more flexible and innovative approach to housing supports to help people access solutions that suit them better.
+- Fairer Housing and Living Support: The Review recommended consistency should be introduced to housing and living support budgets to make it fairer for NDIS participants.
+The Review recommended a more flexible and innovative approach to housing support, to help people access solutions that suit them better.

-The final report tabled to Parliament can be viewed via this link: https://www.ndisreview.gov.au/
+The final report tabled to Parliament can be viewed here.

 NDIS Fraud Fusion Taskforce

-The Fraud Fusion Taskforce (FFT) recently marked 12 months since its establishment, with data showing the significant progress being made to improve government capability to prevent and respond to fraud against the NDIS.
+The Fraud Fusion Taskforce (FFT), significant progress has been made towards improving government capability to prevent and respond to fraud against the NDIS

-The Taskforce, co-led by the National Disability Insurance Agency (NDIA) and Services Australia, consists of 16 government agencies working together to stop criminals from defrauding the world-first Scheme that provides life changing support to hundreds of thousands of Australians with disability.
+The Taskforce, co-led by the National Disability Insurance Agency (NDIA) and Services Australia, consists of 21 government agencies working together to stop criminals from defrauding the world-first Scheme that provides life-changing support to hundreds of thousands of Australians with disability.

 Individual Capacity Building